How is Zeffy free?

 Their genuine support and enjoyment can generate buzz, making others feel they don't want to miss out on a great opportunity.
 Motivate attendees to post about upcoming events to promote the fundraiser further.

-You can also explore an online calendar, social media group, or newsletter.
-If so, you may also be able to promote your event by posting a message about it on one of these forums.
+You can also explore an online calendar, social media group, or newsletter to promote your event in your community.
 These are often free resources for all community members to promote events and other happenings in your area.

 4. Incentivize your committee